harvard-lil/nuremberg/image_study/README.md

 These images are served via [this view](https://github.com/harvard-lil/nuremberg/blob/post-heroku/nuremberg/core/urls.py#L26), which just takes whatever comes after `/proxy_image/` and sticks it onto `http://s3.amazonaws.com/nuremberg-documents/` and serves you that.

+I pointed the proxy at `settings.DOCUMENTS_URL`, set to `http://minio:9000/nuremberg-documents` in settings.dev and S3 as above in settings.general.

 ### Outliers

 There are 533 outliers.